 Glitter Slime

-My 9 year old daughter loves science, as might be evident with all the science experiments we do at home.
 Maybe that’s why she was glued to this STEM-themed comic-style book, called Sanity & Tallullah.
-Don’t you just love it when a book starts right at the peak of an event.
-It instantly captured her attention from the very first page.
+Don’t you just love it when a book starts right at the good part of the book?
+It instantly captured my daughter’s attention from the very first page.

 Glitter Slime Recipe

-Materials Required to make the glitter slime:
+Here are the materials required to make the glitter slime:

 - 1/2 cup of clear glue